kutaslab/fitgrid/docs/source/contributing.rst

   :std:doc:`JupyterLab <jupyterlab:index>` to develop code or
   documentation examples things may go more smoothly if you conda or mamba install the package directly into the conda enviroment where you are developing fitgrid.

-When working in a jupyter notebook, you can use :py:func:`importlib.reload` to load modified source code between kernel restarts.
+* If working in a Jupyter notebook, you can use :py:func:`importlib.reload` to load modified source code between kernel restarts.

 * You can rebuild the .rst documentation quickly without running the sphinx-gallery Python examples by running this command in the top-level repository directory: ::